Helloxiaolaodi/SeqEdge/README.md

                                        +------------------------+
 ```

+**Deployment model**

+- **Vercel** (Primary) — serves the majority of global traffic through its CDN.
+- **Cloudflare Pages** (Mirror) — provides an alternate deployment optimized for users in mainland China, served from Cloudflare's edge network via `opennextjs-cloudflare`.

 **Data flow**

-1. A visitor opens the site through Vercel's global CDN.
+1. A visitor opens the site through Vercel's global CDN (or Cloudflare Pages in China).
 2. The frontend queries Supabase for metadata such as coordinates, scores, and gene names.
 3. When a user opens a locus or promoter, the genome browser fetches only the required byte ranges from R2.
 4. Large genomic files stay in object storage instead of being copied into the relational database.